Mean-field approximation, Gibbs relaxation, and cross estimates: Introduction

 where $Z^N$ is the normalization constant.
 Similarly as for marginals of $F^N$, marginals of $M^N$ will be denoted by $\{M^{N,m}\}_{1\le m\le N}$.
 For $K$ Lipschitz and for $\kappa$ small enough, the uniform-in-$N$ exponential relaxation of the Liouville solution~$F^N$ toward equilibrium~$M^N$ was first established in~\cite[Remark~13]{Bolley_2010} using coupling techniques: specifically, for all $1 \le m \le N$ and~$t\ge0$,

 for some constants $C, c_0>0$ independent of $N,m$.
 Hypocoercivity techniques~\cite{Villani_2009} ensure that the same must hold in~$L^2$ norms with equilibrium weight, but with constants a priori depending on~$N$.
-More recently, based on uniform-in-$N$ log-Sobolev and Poincar\'e inequalities, it was shown in~\cite{Monmarche_2017,Guillin_2021} that exponential relaxation in weighted~$L^2$ norms and in relative entropy actually holds with a time constant $c_0$ independent of $N$, but a priori still with an $N$-dependent prefactor: more precisely, for all $1\le m\le N$ and~$t\ge0$,
+More recently, based on uniform-in-$N$ log-Sobolev and Poincar\'e inequalities, it was shown in~\cite{Monmarche_2017,Guillin_2021} that exponential relaxation in weighted~$L^2$ norms and in relative entropy actually holds with a time constant $c_0$ independent of $N$, but a priori still with an $N$-dependent prefactor: more precisely, for all~$1\le m\le N$ and~$t\ge0$,

 These estimates guarantee relaxation in relative entropy only for $t\gg\log N$, and in weighted $L^2$ norms only for $t\gg N$, in contrast with the $\mathcal W_2$-estimate~\eqref{eq:gibbs-relax} for $t\gg1$.
 We will show in the sequel how to improve upon these results and remove the $N$-dependent prefactors.
-Also note that, to the best of our knowledge, no result was available on the uniform exponential relaxation when the interaction kernel $K$ is not Lipschitz --- a case that we will also address here for the first time.
-Yet, the aforementioned works~\cite{Bolley_2010,Monmarche_2017,Guillin_2021} have significantly relaxed the smallness condition on $\kappa$, which is not accessible to our methods (see however Section~\ref{sec:extensions}). \end{enumerate}